What is business?

 How useful will Business be to me?

 Business is very useful for anyone considering starting their own business or working in business.
 It also supports a range of professional careers including accountancy, law and management, while also giving students who are interested in design and technology increased customer-focus.
+Most careers involve some element of the Business A-level.

 Business is very highly regarded by the Confederation of British Industry and is accepted by the vast majority of universities and in all respected university business schools.